 Challenges related to sensory processing: Sensitivity to sight, sensory-seeking

 At lunchtime, the teacher doesn’t understand why Olivia won’t go into the cafeteria.
 The smell of meatball sandwiches doesn’t bother the teacher or the other kids.
-But Olivia gets overwhelmed by it — and by trying to explain why she can’t go in.
+But Olivia gets overwhelmed by it — and also by trying to explain why she can’t go in.
 She has a meltdown and ends up eating in the school office after she calms down.

 Challenges related to sensory processing: Sensitivity to smell, trouble controlling emotions